romansky/copa/README.md

 [![npm version](https://badge.fury.io/js/copa.svg)](https://badge.fury.io/js/copa)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A command-line tool to copy files from a directory or a single file to the clipboard for prompting, with support for Git repositories, file exclusion, and token counting.
+A command-line tool to copy files from a directory or a single file to the clipboard for prompting, with support for Git repositories, file exclusion, token counting, and template processing.

 ## Key Features

 - Easily copy multiple files or a single file to clipboard in a format suitable for LLM prompts
+- Process template files with file references for structured prompts
 - Ideal for mono-repos with multiple smaller projects
 - Uses a convenient format for LLMs to understand files and their contents
 - Informs you of the token count for the copied content